 v Cadets from the Nigeria Defence Academy, Kaduna

-v Cadets from the Nigerian Defence Academy, Kaduna Presenting a plaque to the Director “Dr Olajumoke Morenikeji”
+v Cadets from the Nigerian Defence Academy, Kaduna Presenting a plaque to the Director “Prof. Olajumoke Morenikeji”

 Prof Akinkugbes visit

 The upgraded zoo was commissioned by Pastor E.A Adeboye

 The Administrative building in honour of Pastor E.A Adeboye was commissioned by Prof Isaac Folorunso

 The upgraded serpentarium was commissioned by Prof Olajumoke Morenikeji.